NYPL/ami-preservation/docs/pages/ami-specifications.md

 ### *Deliverables*

 <a name="audio-deliverables"></a>
-For each collection object, the following shall be produced:
+For each collection object, the following should be produced:

 * One or more preservation master file(s)
 * One edit master file per preservation master